bterkuile/ember-cli-pouchdb-test/README.md

 * The amount of backend data that must be available/possible to access per user is large
 * The accessibility/authorization for specific data is a complex/highly manageable system
+* When attachments explicitly need to be added to new records in stead of already locally persited ones. (rare usecase, but okay it there)

 ## Dependency hacks